Energy Efficiency DirectiveEED vs EPBDScope comparison

 • Use EED Articles 5, 6, and 7 for public-sector consumption, public-building renovation, and public procurement duties.

-• Use EPBD building records only for the building-performance part of the work unless an EED provision expressly asks for that record.
+• Use EPBD records for the building-performance part of the work unless an EED provision expressly asks for the same record.

 Section 2